lukaszkups/lukaszkups-old/content/blog/0017_compiling_meteorjs_project_to_cordova_app.md

 </code>
 </pre>

-Now we have signed and properly build android application.
+Now we have signed and properly built android application.
 Sometimes, during upload to Google Play Store, we can get an error that our app is not packed/compressed enough and we have to fix that.

 We can do this, using `zipalign` tool: